sib-swiss/git-training/exercises/exercises_first_steps.md

 Each team member should now merge the commit(s) made on their personal branch (e.g. `tiger-sandra`) into the team's main development branch (e.g.
-`tiger-dev`), and then push the changes back to the remote repo on GitHub/GitLab.

-This is **best done as a coordinated, iterative, process**, where each member will in turn:
+`tiger-dev`), and then push the changes back to the remote.
+This is best done as a **coordinated iterative process**, where each member will in turn:

 1. **Do a `git pull`** on the team's main development branch to make sure their local copy is up-to-date.